-Plantar fasciitis is an inflammation of the connective tissue, called the plantar fascia, which originates at the heel, travels across the arches, and inserts into the base of the toes.
+Plantar fasciitis is an inflammation of the connective tissue found on the bottom of your foot.
+It's called the plantar fascia.
+It starts at your heel, travels across your arches, and inserts into the base of your toes.

 - Runners and other active people – activities that put a high level of impact on the feet are more at risk for developing plantar fasciitis

 - Poor foot mechanics – flat feet and other factors that cause how weight is distributed throughout the foot

 - Equinus -- a condition which limits the upward bending motion of the ankle joint often due to tightness of the Achilles tendon or calf muscles.